bertelschmitt/multistreamYOLO/MultiDetect.md

 ### Nine video sources, nine models, nine video outputs:
-Similar to the preceding, except that by now, we need to give serious consideration to the memory size of our GPU. **Careful, at these settings, you are approachiong trhe ragged edge.
-Run MultiDetect.py without the hush setting, and watch for out of memory errors, and/or processes dying.** The nine processes fit into an 11 Gbyte GPU, but they would be too much for a 6 Gbyte GPU.
+Similar to the preceding, except that by now, we need to give serious consideration to the memory size of our GPU. **Careful, at these settings, you are approaching trhe ragged edge.
+Run MultiDetect.py without the hush setting, and watch for out of memory errors, and/or processes dying.** In a production setting, it would bne advisable to back-off from the ragged edge, run fewer processes on one GPU, or get a GPU with more memory.
+The nine processes fit into an 11 Gbyte GPU, but they would be too much for a 6 Gbyte GPU.
 For that, a second GPU would be needed.
 How to use two GPUs will follow.
 Again, a picture would explain our 9/9/9 setup much better.